Internal Links

 here' is simply impatient and terrified of the unknown and death.
 My mission is simply

 to wonder at the Universe, image it, and try to understand it.
-My religion is science.
+My 'religion' is science, but I

 Deluded Believers